osic/ref-impl/documents/osic-docs/download-container.rst

       cobbler sync

 You can now manually PXE boot any servers.
-In order for it to be an automated process, you need to create a CSV file.